 In America right now, two giant institutions are breaking down at the same time.
 One is the legal and court system, with the moral collapse of America's lawyers, now submissive to America's judges and to the culture of legal corruption.

 Lawyers are afraid, journalists are afraid, and so the real story about America's courts is not getting told.
-America is now the land of fear.
+America is a land of great fear.
 This needs to be understood in more detail, so you can understand why the judges have such power and control, and why judicial corruption is so rampant.

-With judicial and legal corruption, clearly the judges and the rich lawyers benefit from it.
-An unfair system that involves bribery and influence peddling, makes the judges and the leading lawyers richer.
+With judicial and legal misconduct, clearly the judges and the rich lawyers benefit from it.
+An unfair system that involves bribery and influence peddling, makes the judges and leading lawyers richer.
 They get a lot more money than they would in a fair system.
 The more injustice in America, the more fear that clients have, the more money they will pay to lawyers.
 Fear and injustice equals money for lawyers and judges.

 And partly it is just the ancient human emotion of the quest for power.
 A dishonest judge feels more powerful than an honest one.
 It is one thing to decide a legal case; it is another all together, to fix and rig the system for yourself and your friends.
-It can make people feel like a god, to twist and pervert the system and America's Constitution.
+It can make people feel almost like a god, to twist and pervert the system and the USA Constitution.
 Pride and the lust for power, are ancient human emotions, especially for people who are drawn to politics, like judges.